bareos/bareos/docs/manuals/source/TasksAndConcepts/HowToManuallyTransferDataVolumes.rst

 Shutdown Director on local director machine.

-Import data form volume via :command:`bscan`, you need to set which database backend is used: :command:`bscan -B sqlite3 FileStorage -V Transfer-0001 -s -S`
+Import data form volume via :command:`bscan`, you need to set which database backend is used: :command:`bscan FileStorage -V Transfer-0001 -s -S`

 If the import was successfully completed, test if an incremental job really only backs up the minimum amount of data.